cagdasc/Linux-I2C/README.md

 BeagleBone Black I2C Library

 This library is about I2C communication for BeagleBone Black.
 It tested on Ubuntu 14.04 and work fine.
 It has some functions to work with Arduino UNO R3.
 I am working on MPU6050, ADXL345, HMC5883L chip for implement I2C library.
-You can find Arduino and MPU6050 test example.
+You can find Arduino, MPU6050,ADXL345 and HMC5883L test example.
 I2C library is experimental so there is no warranty.
 It's basic and I am working for developing.
 If there is a some problem or some additional for this library, you can share me.

 While I write this library, I inpired from [i2cdevlib](https://github.com/jrowberg/i2cdevlib) library.

 This library has specific methods for Arduino.
 You can communicate with Arduino easily.
-Some methods have "NoExit" suffix.
-This means if there is an error accour while reading or writing, the connection doesn't terminated.
+You can find Arduino side code in "Arduino" folder.
+"NoExit" suffix was removed.
+If connection could not be established, the program is terminated but if there is a problem occur while data streaming, program not terminated.

 #Usage
     make clean
     make all
-    ./TestMpu6050
-    or
-    ./TestArduino
+    ./Test...

 #License